TheCaptainFalcon/Eventify/README.md

 This is the original template used for brainstorming.

-See Version 2 for the updated files in progress..
+See Version 3 for the final product.